tardis-sn/tep/TEP003_commit_message_guidelines.rst

     * maint: for reorganisation of the sources that do not change the source.
 Regular merge commits are a prominent example.
     * doc: for changes to the documentation.

   * If your change only touches one file, then the filename of that file should be the prefix of the one-line description.
 The function or class that is being modified should be included in the parenthetical remark, as in the full body of the commit message.

 * If there is more than one file touched in different ways and the one-line description isn't enough to describe all changes, the commit message needs a full-body description.
+The full-body description would consist of a description of the changes and a list of changes to individual files.
+The description of changes should answer the following three questions:

+  * Why is this change necessary?
+  * How does it address the issue?
+  * What side effects does this change have?

+If the changes are simple and/or the answers to the above questions are obvious from the context then you can ommit it.

   Individual files you touched get their changes separately enumerated.
 If there a particular C or C++ function you changed, the general format is:

   * file.py (class1.function1): Make change foo.
      (class2.function2): Make change bar.